Skip to main content

 #

-This guide is based on official Department of State instructions for DS-156E and is updated when form editions or filing rules change.
-Always verify current requirements on the official Department of State website.
+This guide is based on official Department of State instructions for DS-156E and is updated with changes to form editions or filing rules.
+Always confirm current requirements on the official Department of State website.

 FAQs